Carrooi/Node-CacheStorage/README.md

 });
 ```

-When no data were found, then fallback annonymous function is called and data from return statement are used.
+When no data were found, then fallback anonymous function is called and data from return statement are used.
 Cache.save function always return given data.

 ## Removing